🧡 Skip to main content🔍 Skip to search

 Overview

-In this tutorial we will automate the collection of user login and logout data into a text file and send daily email to system administrator for user activity review.
+In this tutorial we will automate the collection of user login and logout data into a text file and send a daily email to the system administrator for user activity review.
 For these purposes we will use two separate Tasks.
-One Task will detect user logon & logoff activity and write it into the text file.
-Another Task will send an email on specified time of the day (e.g., at 4:30 AM) with contents of user login history file as message text.
+One Task will detect user logon & logoff activity and write it into a text file.
+Another Task will send an email at a specified time of the day (e.g., at 4:30 AM) with the contents of the user login history file as message text.

 Create a Task

 How to create a Task?
 Every Task in Automation Workshop is created by using Task Wizard.
-Open Automation Workshop and push New Task in File menu.
-Alternatively, right mouse click in Task Pane or push keyboard shortcut CTRL+N while Automation Workshop window is active.
+Open Automation Workshop and click New Task in the File menu.
+Alternatively, right-click in the Task Pane or press the keyboard shortcut CTRL+N while the Automation Workshop window is active.
 This will start the Task Wizard.

 Monitor logon

 How to add and configure the User Logon & Logoff Trigger?
-The User Logon & Logoff Trigger can detect either logon or logoff of particular or any user.
-Since the User Logon & Logoff Trigger can detect only either logon or logoff at a time, we will have to use two User Logon & Logoff Triggers for current Task.
+The User Logon & Logoff Trigger can detect either the logon or logoff of a particular user or any user.
+Since the User Logon & Logoff Trigger can detect only either a logon or a logoff at a time, we will have to use two User Logon & Logoff Triggers for the current Task.
 The first one will watch the system for Windows user logon, while the second one will monitor for user logoff.

 Task Wizard: 2 Triggers (user logon & logoff)